Muhammad-Jafar/WBA-Perpustakaan_Sekolah/README.md

-# Sistem Informasi Kepegawaian
+# Sistem Informasi Perpustakaan
-Sistem Informasi Kepegawaian based on CodeIgniter
+Sistem Informasi Perpustakaan based on CodeIgniter 3 with RDBMS MySQL

 ## Overview
-This work is belongs to my homework task
+No overview

 ## Usage
-You can see the full of website on http://localhost/simpeg
+You can see the full of website on http://localhost/perpustakaan/
-- Admin
+- for Admin

-  - E-mail : admin@gmail.com
+  - Username : admin
-  - Password : admin
+  - Password : 12345

-- Ka.
-BAAK
+- for kepsek

-  - E-mail : baak@gmail.com
+  - Username : kepsek
-  - Password : baak
+  - Password : 54321

-- Employee
+- for siswa

-  - E-mail : pegawai@gmail.com
+	- you dont need to login, just going to localhost/perpustakaan.
-  - Password : pegawai
+	- you can chose see the books katalog